 If you’re in a funk, caffeine may be able to improve your mood.
 Caffeine kickstarts a party for your nervous system and neurotransmitters.
 It’s known for boosting dopamine, serotonin, and noradrenaline levels and elevating your overall mood.

-The effects of coffee are so powerful; it’s been proven to reduce the risk of suicide by about 50%.
+The effects of coffee have even been proven to reduce the risk of suicide by about 50%.

 Drawbacks of Drinking Coffee

 Is coffee bad for you?For most people, regular coffee consumption is not bad for their health.
 But while the health benefits of coffee are far-ranging, there can still be drawbacks from consuming caffeinated beverages in some cases.